-I have 9 Paleo snack recipes when you’re on the go so you can stay on track with minimal effort.
+I have 9 Paleo snacks when you’re on the go so you can stay on track with minimal effort.
 These are good ideas for work, snacks at home, children’s snacks, and vacations.
 Sometimes eating on the Paleo diet can be kind of hard.
 Especially when you are traveling or always on the go.
 And extra EXTRA hard if you are traveling with kids AND doing the paleo diet.
 Whew!
 I’m tired just thinking of it.

-Here are some answers to some common questions about Paleo snack recipes:
+Here are some answers to some common questions:

 Is popcorn allowed on Paleo diet?

 Popcorn is not Paleo but if you don’t follow a real strict Paleo diet and you want to “cheat” once in awhile popcorn isn’t the worst snack you could choose.
 Words of caution though: NEVER eat microwaved popcorn in the packets.
 Make your own and pop it in coconut oil or use an air popper.
 Put coconut oil or real butter on it, not soy oil.

 Can you eat peanut butter on the Paleo diet?

 No, peanuts are a legume and legumes are not allowed on a strict Paleo diet.

 Ideas for snacks you don’t need a recipe for:

 (scroll down to the bottom of the page for lots more ideas from real people)